 Commitment to the Management and Diversification of Resources.
+Belief in the effective use of college resources to provide quality

 Belief in the effective use of college resources to provide quality education and services for the students and community and in being accountable to constituents.
 The college seeks to diversify its financial support through the pursuit of new and innovative resources.